hbrns/onenote-to-tana/README.md

    for import into Tana, execute the convert script.

     ```bash
-    cd onenote_to-tana
+    cd onenote-to-tana
     poetry run python onenote-to-tana\convert_to_tif.py --user
     ```

-The `--user` argument will enable you to interactively select which notebook(s), section(s), or page(s) you like to convert.
+The `--user` option will enable you to interactively select which notebook(s), section(s), or page(s) you like to convert.

-Use the `--help` argument for an overview on other options.
+Use the `--help` option for an overview on other options.

 ## Acknowledgements